naa7/work_timer/README.md

 The idea of this project is to build a terminal based work timer.
 It uses zenity to ask a user for the required

 time to start counting down.
-The user can enter hours and minutes, hours without minutes, or minutes without hours
+The user can either enter hours and minutes, hours without minutes, or minutes

-, it accepts hours, minutes, or both.
+without hours, it accepts all.
 There are two ways to start the timer.
 First, the program will run in the

 current terminal window and when it ends, the output will be removed.
 Second, the program will run in a new